maufarinelli/react-multiselect-dropdown-button/README.md

 # React MultiSelect Button Dropdown

+A Dropdown Button which toggle a Multiselect List.
+React component fully accessible (A11y).

 - Easy use with keyboard navigation (Tab, selection with Space, Arrows Up, Down, Home and End for the list) following A11y guide of https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role
 - Provide a callback function to give selected items applied
 - Can be used multilanguage, as it receives text by props